 Kayakers and canoeists are campaigning hard to open our rivers up for all to enjoy, but they face strong vested interests from some landowners and some anglers, who want to keep the rivers to themselves.

-The Canal and River Trust manages 2,200 miles of the country’s canals and rivers.
+The Canal & River Trust manages 2,200 miles of the country’s canals and rivers.
 These waterways have historically been used for navigation and are thus ideal for touring and recreational paddling.

 An excellent resource is the Waterscape website, where you can download maps of every canal and river in England and Wales.
 To download your map, visit the Waterscape website.

-Free navigation of these waterways is allowed all year providing your boat is licenced with the Canal and River Trust.
-See http://canalrivertrust.org.uk/news-and-views/features/getting-started for more information.
+Free navigation of these waterways is allowed all year providing your canoe, kayak or paddleboard is licenced with the Canal & River Trust.
+See https://canalrivertrust.org.uk/enjoy-the-waterways/canoeing-and-kayaking/licensing-your-canoe for more information.

-An easier way to obtain a licence is to perhaps join the British Canoe Union (BCU).
+An easier way to obtain a licence is to join British Canoeing.
 Membership automatically includes a British Waterways permit and third party insurance.
-Adult membership cost is currently £37.00 (2013).
-Most London clubs hold a BCU licence which will cover their club boats.
+Adult membership cost is currently £45.00 (2020).
+Most London clubs hold a British Canoeing licence which will cover their club boats.

 The Environment Agency (EA) is a Public Body which is responsible for protecting communities from the risk of flooding and managing water resources.
 The EA controls boat access to eight UK waterways, including the non-tidal River Thames (Cricklade Bridge to Teddington).
-Canoeists and kayakers require a licence to paddle on EA waterways.
+Canoeists, kayakers and paddleboarders require a licence to paddle on EA waterways.

-The registration cost was £30 in 2012.
-Alternatively, membership of the British Canoe Union (BCU) automatically includes an Environment Agency permit.
-Most London clubs hold a BCU licence which will cover their club boats, and many paddlers hold personal BCU membership (£37 in 2012).
+The Environment Agency recommends that paddlers purchase British Canoeing membership, which automatically includes an Environment Agency permit.
+Most London clubs hold a British Canoeing licence which will cover their club boats, and many paddlers hold personal British Canoeing membership (£45 in 2020).

 Access to the sea and tidal waters